Quick Start

 Section titled “Prerequisites”- Forkspacer operator installed (Installation Guide)

-configured to access your cluster
+kubectlconfigured to access your cluster

 Step 1: Create Your First Workspace

-Section titled “Step 1: Create Your First Workspace”Create a file named workspace.yaml
+Section titled “Step 1: Create Your First Workspace”Create a file named workspace.yaml:

-Check the workspace status:
+kubectl apply -f workspace.yamlCheck the workspace status:

-kubectl get workspaces
+kubectl get workspacesOutput:

-NAME PHASE AGEdefault ready 30s
+NAME PHASE AGEdefault ready 30sStep 2: Deploy a Module

 Section titled “Step 2: Deploy a Module”Create a Redis module.
-Save this as module_helm.yaml
+Save this as module_helm.yaml:

-config: - type: option name: "Redis Version" alias: "version" spec: editable: true required: false default: "21.2.9" values: - "21.2.9" - "21.2.7" - "21.2.6"
+config: - name: "Redis Version" alias: "version" option: editable: true required: false default: "21.2.9" values: - "21.2.9" - "21.2.7" - "21.2.6"

-spec: namespace: default repo: https://charts.bitnami.com/bitnami chartName: redis version: "{{.config.version}}"
+spec: helm: chart: repo: url: https://charts.bitnami.com/bitnami chart: redis version: "{{.config.version}}"

-values: - raw: replica: replicaCount: "{{.config.replicaCount}}"
+values: - raw: replica: replicaCount: "{{.config.replicaCount}}" image: repository: bitnamilegacy/redis global: security: allowInsecureImages: true

-cleanup: removeNamespace: false removePVCs: true
+cleanup: removePVCs: true

 workspace: name: default namespace: default

-config: version: 21.2.7 replicaCount: 1
+config: version: "21.2.7" replicaCount: 1Deploy the module:

-kubectl apply -f module_helm.yaml
+kubectl apply -f module_helm.yamlCheck the module status:

-kubectl get modules
+kubectl get modulesOutput:

-NAME WORKSPACE PHASE AGEredis default ready 45s
+NAME WORKSPACE PHASE AGEredis default ready 45sUnderstanding What You Created

 Step 3: Verify the Deployment